Web www.dippy.org

 Brake Chart 1 Diagnosis - Miscellaneous Conditions (back to Diagnosis Guide)

-Miscellaneous Conditions Excessive pedal effort
+Excessive pedal

-All the time
+All the

 Blocked or pinched rear line or hose